No Contact from Swedish Death Row Inmate Ahmadreza Djalali in Iran

 The Swedish government has demanded signs that Djalali, who was imprisoned in 2016 during a trip to lecture on disaster medicine in Iran, is still alive.

-On three occasions, his representative in Tehran has been promised that he will be allowed to contact the outside world by getting in touch with his family in Sweden, according to information to TT.
+On three occasions, his representative in Tehran has been promised that he would be allowed to contact the outside world, by contacting his family in Sweden, according to information to TT.
 Despite this, he has not been heard from.

 Thousands of prisoners have since been returned to Evin prison, but Ahmadreza Djalali is not among them.